Our 2018 courses are filling fast!

-The Carpentry for Women staff is led by Karla Kavanaugh.
-She is owner of Octagon Builders, a women's construction company, and is a contributor to Fine Homebuilding.
 Dave Carlon, Dave Bowman, Neil Godden and Jack Sobon, who teach in the Timber Framing curriculum, have long been partners in creating many unique timber structures.
 Jack is an architect and author of Timber Frame Construction, Historic American Timber Joinery, and Build a Classic Timber Framed House.
 Other visiting instructors include some of the most experienced members of the Timber Framers Guild, including Brad Morse (Timber Framing) and Josh Jackson (Scribing).
 Lyndsey Bayles was a Heartwood apprentice in 2015 and is currently the Production Manager at Picardie Timber Frame in New Orleans LA.
 He will join our instructional team for the Timber Framing Intensive course.
 His partner Briana Renfrow is a former Heartywood student who currently cooks at one of New Orleans top restaurants, Paladar 511.
 She will be our lunch chef during the Timber Framing Intensive.